 Open every day, 12pm-8pm

-I am really happy that there are these wonderful initiatives in Marrakech and that Tom and I had the time and means to support them.
+I am really happy that there are these wonderful initiatives in Marrakech and that my partner and I had the time and means to support them.